 Hallie Hovey-Murray is the Founder and Managing Partner of Gordian Partners.
-A Juris Doctor graduate from William & Mary Law School and an Attorney.
+Hallie is a graduate from William & Mary Law School and an Attorney.
 She founded and currently serves as the Director of the Autism Success Foundation, a 501(c)(3) nonprofit which works to help provide college preparatory resources for high-school students on the Autism Spectrum.
 She is a 2019 graduate of William & Mary Law School, and a 2016 graduate of Southern Methodist University.
 In 2019, she was named to the Gamma Phi Beta national 30 Under 30 list.
 She is a keynote speaker and has published a memoir, Overcoming Expectations.
 Her work as an Inclusion advocate has been featured in numerous publications across the United States.
 She has presented to numerous groups, including the Virginia Tech Autism Research Conference, Dominion Energy and Mitchell College.

 To learn more about Hallie’s work as a speaker & author, please visit halliehoveymurray.com.